paulecode/hardlypiano_backend/docs/Database.md

 # Hardly Piano — Database

-## Introduction

-Detailed documentation of database models, queries and MongoDB hosting.
+Overview of our database schemas, a database diagram, and reasoning behind decisions.

 Related modules: **SE_06 NoSQL Databases**